OwenKelvin/mini-netflix/README.md

 - Open the source files and rename *`src/environments/environment.env.ts`* to *`src/environments/environment.ts`*
 - rename *`src/environments/environment.prod.env.ts`* to *`src/environments/environment.prod.ts`*
 - Go to [FireBase Console](https://console.firebase.google.com/u/0/) and create a new Firebase app on your Firebase console with your Google Account by clicking on “Add project” and typing your app name e.g app-mini-netflix
+- click on “Add Firebase to your web app”, and copy the config keys into src/environments/environment.ts(do the same for environment-prod.ts)

 ```javascript
 export const environment = {